maxbrunsfeld/counterfeiter/README.md

 Wrote `FakeMySpecialInterface` to `path/to/foo/foofakes/fake_my_special_interface.go`
 ```

-### Running counterfeiter's tests
+### Running The Tests For `counterfeiter`

-If you want to run counterfeiter's internal tests (perhaps, because you want to contribute a PR), all you have to do is run `scripts/test.sh`.
+If you want to run the tests for `counterfeiter` (perhaps, because you want to contribute a PR), all you have to do is run `scripts/test.sh`.

 ### Contributions

-So you want to contribute to counterfeiter!
+So you want to contribute to `counterfeiter`!
 That's great, here's exactly what you should do:

 * open a new github issue, describing your problem, or use case
-* help us understand how you want to fix or extend counterfeiter
+* help us understand how you want to fix or extend `counterfeiter`
 * write one or more unit tests for the behavior you want
 * write the simplest code you can for the feature you're working on
 * try to find any opportunities to refactor
 * avoid writing code that isn't covered by unit tests

-Counterfeiter has a few high level goals for contributors to keep in mind
+`counterfeiter` has a few high level goals for contributors to keep in mind

 * keep unit-level test coverage as high as possible
 * keep `main.go` as simple as possible
 * avoid making the command line options any more complicated
-* avoid making the internals of counterfeiter any more complicated
+* avoid making the internals of `counterfeiter` any more complicated

-If you have any questions about how to contribute, rest assured that @tjarratt and other maintainers will work with you to ensure we make counterfeiter better, together.
+If you have any questions about how to contribute, rest assured that @tjarratt and other maintainers will work with you to ensure we make `counterfeiter` better, together.
 This project has largely been maintained by the community, and we greatly appreciate any PR (whether big or small).

 ### License

-Counterfeiter is MIT-licensed.
+`counterfeiter` is MIT-licensed.